jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 117A Restrictions on transactions
 (1) This section applies to a KiwiSaver scheme if the scheme has less than 20 members, treating all interests in the scheme held by persons associated under the 1988 version provisions of the Income Tax Act 2007 as being held by 1 person.
-(2) A transaction between a scheme's provider, and a person associated (under the 1988 version provisions of the Income Tax Act 2007) with either a provider or a member must use arm's length amounts of consideration.
+(2) A transaction between a scheme’s provider, and a person associated (under the 1988 version provisions of the Income Tax Act 2007) with either a provider or a member must use arm’s length amounts of consideration.
 (3) Despite subsection (2),—
   (a) the KiwiSaver scheme must not have more than 5% of its assets in investments related to or managed by—
     (i) a provider (other than in their capacity of provider):